 Walking: Greenlee Lough is best reached on-foot due to limited parking and narrow access roads to the site.
 You can park your car in the National Park car park at Steel Rigg and follow the walking route detailed above to Greenlee Lough.

-Car: To get as close as you can to Greenlee Lough by car, from the A1, take the exit for the A69 (Hexham).
+From the A1, take the exit for the A69 (Hexham).
 Follow the A69 until you reach Bardon Mill.
 Bypass Bardon Mill and then take the first right to join the B6318 Military Road.
 From here, follow the brown tourist signs for Hadrian’s Wall until you reach the right turn for Steel Rigg.